Tips for throwing a safe football party

 - Eliminate distractions.
 Keep two eyes on the road and two hands on the wheel.

-- Drive within speed limits.
+- Drive within speed limits and practice defensive driving.

 - Buckle up, every trip, every time.